FARE Clinical Trial Finder

 A Food Additive Removal Diet for Pediatric Eosinophilic Esophagitis

-Prospective, pragmatic standard of care clinical trial comparing dietary therapies of standard four food elimination diet alone (4FED; milk, soy, wheat and eggs) to four food elimination plus food additive elimination (4FED+FREE)5 Years - 16 Years
+Prospective, pragmatic standard of care clinical trial comparing dietary therapies of standard dairy elimination diet alone (DED) to dairy elimination plus food additive elimination (FREE)5 Years - 16 Years

 An Extension Study to Evaluate Maintenance of Efficacy and Long-term Treatment Effect of Oral Budesonide Suspension (OBS) in Adults and Adolescents With Eosinophilic Esophagitis (EoE)